juanpc2018/How-to-convert-a-MacPro-5-1-2010-PSU-to-ATX/README.md

 inside the front of the case has metallic rails that can hold the 120mm fan very easy, fits nice. </br>
 but there is another problem: the cable of the PSU fan is under the main board,  </br>
 requires to remove the mainboard completely to remove the PSU fan cable,  </br>
+the fan cable is very long, connects to the front of the Board. </br>

 the case has 2x small square holes on the front, between the upper and lower compartments, </br>
 where the fan cable & VGA cables can go nice, but those holes need to be widened  </br>